 Let’s Not Forget The Great Disrupter, The Internet

 We have internet relationships, we never have to be bored, we can reach out to people around the world.
 We’re living longer.
 We’ve got social media and the whole Fake News/Fake Reality conundrum.
-We have a rise in La Bella Figura or “The beautiful appearance”, the idea that what matters most is what you appear to be not what you really are, making people frightened to be authentic and not perfect.
-We never have to get bored, we are un-relentingly on the clock, we are constantly distracted.
+We have a rise in La Bella Figura or “The beautiful appearance”, the idea that what matters most is what you appear to be not what you really are, making some people frightened to be authentic and not perfect.
+We never have to get bored, we are constantly distracted.
+We have had a rise in predatory dating behaviour and deceptive relationship behaviour which can only occur because of the anonymity that is provided to us by the internet.
+We live in a world where many of us are time-poor.
+We have the internet and we can communicate with people around the world so we’re on the clock 24/7.

 We Now Have Unlimited Potential Relationship Options, Or So It Seems.

 We now live in a world where just about every relationship option you can think of is available.
 Some of which could literally kill you and others could bore you to death.
-We now live in a world in which men don’t need women and women don’t need men to survive or be socially acceptable.
-We live in a world where many of us are time-poor.
-We have the internet and we can communicate with people around the world so we’re on the clock 24/7.
+We live in a world in which men don’t need women and women don’t need men to survive or be socially acceptable.
 Our awareness and understanding of psychological disorders now show us that some people are really well suited to relating whilst others are not.

-With so many options and so much going on and so many options and so much to consider how does anyone navigate all this and find their elusive love, and enjoy happy successful relating?
+With so many options, and so much going on, and so many people being deceptive, and some not being relationship-ready, and so much to consider how does anyone navigate all this cauldron of competing ideas, and find their elusive love, and enjoy happy successful relating?